pcloth/api-shop/docs_src/en/update/README.md

 > 2019-06-27
 >
 > var 1.9.1
-- Add `debug` parameter, default is True
+- Add the `debug` parameter, the default is True.
+When it is True, the auto-fill function may take effect (of course, the corresponding parameters must also be enabled.)
 - If the business code fails to load after opening, an error will be thrown and the program will be interrupted.
 ---